-The authors would like to extend their appreciation to the Malaysian Ministry of Higher Education under FRGS Grant (FRGS/1/2018/SS109/USM/02/6) that make this paper possible.
-The authors would like to acknowledge Prof Dr. Nordin Abd Razak in giving constructive comments to improve the draft of the paper.
+The authors would like to extend their appreciation to the Malaysian Ministry of Higher Education under FRGS grant (FRGS/1/2018/SS109/USM/02/6) that made this article possible.
+The authors would like to acknowledge Professor Dr. Nordin Abd Razak for giving constructive comments to improve the draft of the article.